VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 ## How do I interface VCV with other software?

 For 2.0 you have two main options.
 Shell out the money for [Rack 2 Pro](https://vcvrack.com/Rack#get) or use [Cardinal](https://github.com/DISTRHO/Cardinal).
-Rack 2 Pro let's you use the library and comes with support, Cardinal ships with modules baked-in (can't easily add more), lacks support, but can run as a VST2, VST3, or LV2 plugin while Rack 2 Pro is limited to being a VST2 at the the time of writing.
+Rack 2 Pro lets you use the library and comes with support, Cardinal ships with modules baked-in (can't easily add more), lacks support, but can run as a VST2, VST3, or LV2 plugin while Rack 2 Pro is limited to being a VST2 at the time of writing.

 If you'd like to use VCV 1 ... at this point, don't.
 I realize there's some 1.0 only plugins, but every solution was always a bit hacky.